Last Updated on January 1, 2023

 2. Continental ShieldWall

+ShieldWall is Continental’s classic race tire used at the UCI Cross-country World Cup.
+It’s best known for its excellent self-damping and low-resistance rolling.
 This makes it ideal for high-speed racing on paved roads.
-This is also a tubeless-ready tire that comes with a grippy exterior.
-It’s made possible thanks to their Pure Grip compound.
-You’ll love this if you’re into speed and reliability.
+This is also a tubeless-ready tire that comes with a grippy exterior, thanks to its Pure Grip compound.

-Its ShieldWall system gives added protection against punctures and pinch flats.
-Its tread pattern also has many small lobs, which give enhanced traction on varying trails.
+The cross-fabric finely woven into its inner ply gives added protection against punctures and pinch flats.
+Its tread patterns also have many small lobs, enhancing traction on varying trails.

 Pros